-Let’s start with the most powerful consequence of a good employee development program.
+Let’s start with the most powerful consequence of a good professional development program for any professional company.
 It saves you money on many fronts - you avoid replacing employees, enjoy greater retention (which translates into the cost), and enjoy a more motivated workforce with the exact expertise you need to deliver to your clients.

 But don’t trust my word on that.
 Trust the numbers, like the ones in this case study:

-AT&T discovered that only 50% of its global workforce (comprising 250k workers!) had the right skills to bring the organization into the future.
+AT&T leadership came up with an employee development plan after discovering that only 50% of their global workforce (comprising 250k workers!) had the right skills to bring the organization into the future.

 At this point, the company management had two choices: